top of page

 Verse Intro Cabaret is a monthly basement bash of bold new musical theatre!

-Theatre Now is a non-profit theatre company dedicated to supporting musical theatre writers.
-We launched this cabaret series with a simple goal: give new voices a space to be heard without drink minimums or stuffy vibes.
-Each month we feature two musical theatre teams.
-Each team will be guaranteed a stipend of $75 rather than being reliant on the box office.
-That amount may increase as we build the program and grow a larger audience.
+Theatre Now is a non-profit theatre company dedicated to supporting musical theatre writers. in association with Andi Lee Carter and Briana Harris, we've launched this cabaret series with a simple goal: give new voices a space to be heard without drink minimums or stuffy vibes.
+Each month we feature two musical theatre writing teams, one from our Musical Writers Lab and one chosen through an open submission process.
+Submissions for our new season are now OPEN until June 24th, 11:59pm.

 Whether you're testing a few new songs or trying something riskier, Verse Intro is a space to experiment, connect, and be celebrated.